Avec West Loop

 Longevity as a Critical Signal

 In Chicago dining, where openings and closures move at a pace that can make a two-year-old restaurant feel established, Avec's two-decade run carries its own meaning.
-The review data attached to this venue includes a line that functions as a useful critical shorthand: a writer who first visited during college years and still rates it among their preferred Chicago restaurants fifteen years later.
+A writer who first visited during college years still ranks it among preferred Chicago restaurants fifteen years later.
 That arc, college discovery to adult return, is not a sentimental note.
 It is evidence of consistency across a long enough time period to be meaningful.
 Restaurants that sustain quality across turnover in kitchen staff, shifts in ingredient costs, and changes in neighbourhood character are doing something structurally correct, not just executing well on a given night.

 This longevity places Avec in a different conversation than the newer entries on Randolph Street.
 Kasama and Next Restaurant represent more recent formats, each ambitious in different ways.
 But the West Loop has seen enough turnover that a restaurant still drawing the same loyal diners after twenty years is providing a different kind of signal than one that has been open for three.